Roman Catholic Diocese of Pittsburgh

 The Diocese of Pittsburgh (Diœcesis Pittsburgensis) is a diocese of the Catholic Church in Western Pennsylvania in the United States.
-It was established on August 11, 1843.
-The diocese is a suffragan diocese of the Archdiocese of Philadelphia.
+Established in 1843, the diocese is a suffragan diocese of the Archdiocese of Philadelphia.
 The cathedral church is Saint Paul Cathedral in Pittsburgh.
-The bishop of Pittsburgh is Mark Eckman.
+The bishop is Mark Eckman.

 Territory

-The Diocese of Pittsburgh includes 61 parish-groupings (107 churches) in the counties of Allegheny, Beaver, Butler, Greene, Lawrence, and Washington, an area of 3,786 sqmi.
-It had a Catholic population of 625,490 in 2022.
-As of July 2021, the diocese had 194 active priests.
+The Diocese of Pittsburgh includes 61 parish-groupings (107 churches) in the counties of Allegheny, Beaver, Butler, Greene, Lawrence, and Washington, an area of 3,755 sqmi.
+It had a Catholic population of 618,731 in 2023.
+As of 2023, the diocese had 304 diocesan priests, 85 religious priests, and 117 permanent deacons.

 History

 1750 to 1800

 In 1754, the first mass within the present-day Diocese of Pittsburgh was celebrated at Fort Duquesne in present-day Pittsburgh by a French Franciscan chaplain.
 A chapel was built at the fort, dedicated to the Virgin Mary under the title of "The Assumption of Our Lady of the Beautiful River."
 When the French destroyed the fort in 1758, the mission became a ruin.
 The region passed into British rule with the signing of the Treaty of Paris in 1763.
 The region became part of the Province of Pennsylvania.

 Unlike the other British colonies in North America, the Province of Pennsylvania did not ban Catholics from the colony or threaten priests with imprisonment.
 However, the colony required any Catholics seeing public office to take an oath to Protestantism.
 In 1784, a year after the end of the American Revolution, Pope Pius VI erected the Apostolic Prefecture of United States of America, including all of the new United States.

 In 1789, Pius VI converted the prefecture to the Diocese of Baltimore, covering all of the United States.
 With the passage of the US Bill of Rights in 1791, Catholics received full freedom of worship.